What places in Guimaras are most worthy of your time?

 Perhaps Roca Encantada was named after this big rock that sits across the mansion.
 Pretty quaint, ain’t it?
 Explore each corner of the house to find the best vantage point.
 My favorite was the part facing the sea.
 With this view daily, I wonder why the wealthy family would ever leave this residence, more so, share it with the rest of us.

-Enjoying this post, you might also want to read: What to See and Do with Only Two Days in Iloilo
+Enjoying this post, you might also want to read: DIY Tour of Iloilo

 Guisi Point Lighthouse